Animal Mintz Terpene Strain Profile | Get to Know Your Favorite Strain

 We know you don't have hours to take an organic chem class on things like the entourage effect and terpene profiles.

-In this comprehensive article, we’ve got your easy answers to all things terpy.
+In this comprehensive article, we’ve got your easy answers.
+Here's what we'll cover:

 You can find terpenes in citrus fruit rinds, black pepper, and pine needles or pine tree sap.

-In cannabis flowers, sticky resin glands secrete specific cannabis terpenes that give different strains their unique aromas and flavors.
+In flowers, sticky resin glands secrete specific terpenes that give different strains their unique aromas and flavors.

 But they don't just make up the sexy parts of plants...